 LSU has six student media organizations: The Daily Reveille, Tiger TV, KLSU radio, LSUNow.com, Legacy magazine and Gumbo, the university yearbook.
 The LSU Office of Student Media hires nearly 200 paid students each semester from any major and concentration.
 Student Media also has its own Advertising and Marketing department.

-Tiger TV broadcasts live news, sports and entertainment programs four days a week via live stream, and rebroadcasts three days a week on WBTR, or local cable channel 19.
+Tiger TV, the Official TV station of LSU, broadcasts live news, sports and entertainment programs four days a week via live stream, and rebroadcasts three days a week on WBTR, or local cable channel 19.

 KLSU, a FCC-licensed, non-commercial, educational radio station, broadcasts 24/7 with 23kW watts of power at 91.1 FM.
 Listeners can tune in to 91.1 FM from up to 40 miles away from campus, or listen to KLSU worldwide via web streaming.